skrattaren/apf.rst/apf.rst

       R O T A S

   This square is palindromic in all directions.
 The sentence you get reads:
-  "`Sator Arepo Tenet Opera Rotas`_", which means, more or less: "The sower [i.e. God] in his field controls the workings of his tools [i.e. us]".
+  **Sator Arepo Tenet Opera Rotas**, which means, more or less: "The sower [i.e. God] in his field controls the workings of his tools [i.e. us]".
   Some correspondents questioned the correctness of this translation, so if anyone has a good reference to something else I'd love to hear it.